mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 *What shall I do now?* Some senior developer looked at you with indulgence and advised warmly: *"Delegate your responsibilities from presenter"*.
 Do what?
 Delegate what?
 After a quick research you instantly cached up, but then you got stuck again. *"I still don't know what I shall delegate!
 How do I know if I should delegate every method, bunch of them, or maybe shall I just split the presenter to the half?
 I'm just a junior developer, I don't have a such intuition!"*"

 Let's skip the later part for now.
-Now think about that other situation, the situation in which you have found a bug in your app.
+Instead, think about that other situation, the situation in which you have found a bug in your app.
 You found it, so you fixed it.
 The problem is that when you have fixed it, the two new nasty regressions came up in your project.
 After fixing one of them, another two showed up to accompany the one that have left from the first wave.
 It was like fighting a hydra.
 Very quickly you found yourself banging your head against the wall trying to get a grip on the project again.

 That sad scenario lead you to discover testing and [Test Driven Development][tdd].
 You quickly went through all of the tutorials of TDD-ing a simple calculator app, instantly grasped the basics and rolled up your sleeves to reimplement your app in the proper way.
 It rapidly turned out that it's kinda like tutorial of drawing an owl:

-{% include clickable_figure image_path="/assets/images/HowToDrawAnOwl.jpg" alt="this is a placeholder image" caption="That's how the first approach to the testing looks like!" %}
+{% include clickable_figure image_path="/assets/images/HowToDrawAnOwl.jpg" alt="Funny, two step, owl drawing instruction." caption="That's how the first approach to the testing looks like!" %}
 *Source: http://forimpact.org/for-impact-ideas/how-to-draw-an-owl/*{: style="text-align: center; display: block; font-size: 60%;"}

 You quickly realized that you have no idea how to test your system. *"What am I supposed to test?
 I click this button in app and load my data in Activity / View Controller, there is nothing to test really!"*